-Widespread protests against police violence and anti-Black racism have recently swept the globe.
-In the wake of protests in May and June, specifically, many citizens and communities looked to build new momentum in the fight for civil rights and social justice.
+In mid-2020, widespread protests against police violence and anti-Black racism swept the globe.
+In the wake of these protests, many people looked to build new momentum in the fight for civil rights and social justice.

-To advance critical conversations about archaeology, a coalition of organizations created a new webinar series.
-These public dialogues—intended for both scholars and the larger public—are among academics, artists, and community members.
+To advance critical conversations about archaeology, a coalition of organizations created a nine-part webinar series.
+These public dialogues—intended for both scholars and the larger public—were among academics, artists, and community members.
+The topics traveled from problematic monuments, to repatriation, to new forms of storytelling, to questions about the future of Indigenous and Black archaeologies.
+Pushing and pulling this conversation were issues of human rights, restorative justice, heritage stewardship, and systems of knowledge.

 As the Statues Fall: A Conversation About Monuments and the Power of Memory